thebigman1244/Line-Painting-Robot/README.md

 About the Author

-This project was created by Bryce Gilmartin, a 14-year-old student interested in robotics, engineering, and space science.
+This project was created by Bryce Gilmartin, a 14-year-old kid.

 The goal of this project was to learn more about robotics, embedded systems, and navigation while building something practical from scratch.